accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It processes files in manageable chunks.
 Instead of loading an entire file into memory, it reads and uploads the data piece by piece.
 *   **Q: What are its key features?**
     A: Its features include memory-efficient unzipping, intelligent data type detection to optimize the database schema, chunked processing, and specialized enhancements for creating relationships and lookup tables for the IMDb dataset.
+*   **Q: What technologies were used in this script?**
+    A: This project is a Python script designed to run in a Jupyter Notebook.
+It uses the Pandas library for data manipulation and SQLAlchemy for interacting with the PostgreSQL database.

 © 2024 Accaderi.
 All rights reserved.